yusufm/smallfactory/web/README.md

 ```

 This ensures feature parity with the CLI while keeping storage Git-native and YAML-based.
 The working area root for entity files is `files/`.

+## GET endpoints are pure (no side effects)

+- All HTTP GET routes must be side-effect free: no cache writes and no Git mutations.
+- Inventory reads in GET paths use the read-only helper `inventory_onhand_readonly()` to avoid writing onhand caches.
+- Mutations happen only via POST routes, which are wrapped in a transaction helper that can autocommit and optionally push.
+- CLI parity: use `sf inventory onhand --readonly` to compute on-hand without writing caches from the command line.

 ## Future Extensions